kira-5/backend-mastery-hub/Rust Traning/notepad-26.md

   }
 ```

+**Problem with Threads:**

+- How to maintian locking mechanism?
+- When to use RC(Reference count) or ARC(Atomic reference count)?

 ### Shared-State Concurrency

 - Rust's ownership system helps prevent data races.
 For shared mutable state, you need synchronization:

 **Using Mutex (Mutual Exclusion)**

+- variable is maintian in multiple threads.

 ```rust
   use std::sync::{Arc, Mutex};